JuliaDynamics/Agents.jl/docs/src/index.md

 Agents.jl is part of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/).
 To get started, please read the [Tutorial](@ref) page.

+!!! info "Star us on GitHub!"
+    If you have found this package useful, please consider starring it on [GitHub](https://github.com/JuliaDynamics/Agents.jl).
+    This gives us an accurate lower bound of the (satisfied) user count.

 !!! tip "Latest news: Agents.jl v4.2"
       * Self-contained features of Agents.jl will from now own exist in their own submodules.
 In the future, more features will be in submodules like this.